 - Buffy the Vampire Slayer:

-- Another strange example, with more of a metaphorical ravishing than a literal one: Spike attempts to eat Willow, but unbeknownst to him he's been newly outfitted with a Restraining Bolt and can't bite her.
+- With more of a metaphorical ravishing than a literal one: Spike attempts to eat Willow, but unbeknownst to him he's been newly outfitted with a Restraining Bolt and can't bite her.
 As she's having self-esteem issues after her boyfriend Oz left, Willow is very upset and thinks there must be something wrong with her.
+She does come to her senses very quickly, wacks him with a lamp and legs it.

 - A variation occurs in an episode of Oliver Beene; Jerry and Charlotte are invited to dinner with a couple in another apartment, who they spy with another couple and realise that they swing.
 They spend the whole evening awkwardly trying to avoid insinuations and figure out how to politely express disinterest, only for the couple to say goodnight without incident, causing the two to angrily wonder what's wrong with them.

-- Played seriously in an episode of Cracker where a killer's spree is motivated by the fact that she was only one of her family not molested by her father.
+- Played seriously in an episode of Cracker where a killer's spree is motivated by the fact that she was only one of her family not molested by her father (because, as Cracker points out at the end, her father realised she was likely to tell someone about it, whereas her sister wouldn't out of shame).

 - In Kaamelott, King Arthur is tricked by his father-in-law Léodagan, while they conquer a village, into having to respect the tradition, which involves raping The Chief's Daughter.
 Not very fond of this, he finds out however that said daughter, Aelis (who's not the eldest daughter, but convinced the latter that it was her turn) is quite psyched up for the deed and expecting it eagerly.
 Arthur tries to negotiate with Aelis for her to pretend he raped her without doing so, but she insists.
 He ends proposing to bring her home as a mistress, and she's interested... but nonetheless, she almost threatens to rape him.